Dementia and older people’s mental health liaison service contact information

 • psychosis

-The liaison service provides comprehensive both telephone triage, advice and support as well as face to face mental health assessment of the patient and management advice to the referring team.
+The service aims to provide comprehensive triage, advice and support.
+We carry out a face to face mental health assessment of the patient.
+As well as management advice to the referring team.

-We communicate effectively with all those involved in the persons’ care including family members where appropriate to ensure our advice is based upon all relevant information available regarding the patient’s presentation and background history.
+We strive to communicate effectively with all those involved in the persons’ care including family members.
+Our advice is based upon all relevant information available regarding the patient’s presentation and background history.

 This is with a view to: